VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 For more information about the options for running the application, see [Appendix 1][appendix1].

 # Patterns and Concepts

-* What are the primary patterns or approaches that have been adopted for this bounded context?
-(CQRS, CQRS/ES, CRUD, ...)

-* What were the motivations for adopting these patterns or approaches for this bounded context?

-* What trade-offs did we evaluate?

-* What alternatives did we consider?
+This section describes some of the key areas of the application that the team visited during this stage of the journey and introduces some of the challenges met by the team when they addressed these areas.

 ## Record Locators